Abdal192003/ML-Model-using-Iris-dataset/README.md

 # Machine Learning-Model-using-Iris-dataset
-In this I have used Logistic Regression AND KNN CLASSIFIER ALGORITHM .
+IN THIS I HAVE USED LOGISTIC REGRESSION AND KNN CLASSIFIER ALGORITHM .
 (If anyone want can upgrade or improve it)